tianxiaozhang1/sudoku/TECHNIQUES.md

 So the process should go like this: figure out the different techniques used to find a missing number.
 Give the less obvious or more time-consuming ones a higher "cost".
 Then start with a random full puzzle with all 81 numbers, and randomly remove some to begin; then constantly remove a pair of numbers at a time, and solve it.
 Each time this is done, see which technique was used, and keep a tally of the total difficulty cost.
 Once you reach the desired amount, that's a good puzzle.
 Obviously if the puzzle becomes too hard or impossible, take a step back and select something else to remove.
 If we're looking for a level 4 difficulty, you start with level 1 and keep going until 2, and on, until 4.

 My idea was a little different.
 Instead, one simply removes the numbers with a pattern in mind.
-Seven out of the twelve common techniques had some kind of a pattern that felt programmable, and I reverse-engineered those.
+Six out of the twelve common techniques had some kind of a pattern that felt programmable, and I reverse-engineered those.
 Still starting with a full board, just use those particular patterns to remove numbers depending on which difficulty is selected.

 ## Easy - Single Position